-8. Intellectual property: you agree to assign to UCB, by way of future assignment, all Intellectual Property Rights created by you in the course of your studies as a student of UCB.
-You also grant UCB an irrevocable, unconditional and perpetual licence to use any of your previously-owned or created Intellectual Property Rights which is related to or incorporated into your studies.
+8. Intellectual property: you agree to assign to Barnsley College, by way of future assignment, all Intellectual Property Rights created by you in the course of your studies as a student of Barnsley College.
+You also grant Barnsley College an irrevocable, unconditional and perpetual licence to use any of your previously-owned or created Intellectual Property Rights which is related to or incorporated into your studies.
 For the purposes of this paragraph, “Intellectual Property Rights” means patents, utility models, rights to inventions, copyright and related rights, trademarks and service marks, trade names and domain names, rights in get-up, goodwill and the right to sue for passing off or unfair competition, rights in designs, rights in computer software, database rights, rights to preserve the confidentiality of information (including know-how and trade secrets) and any other intellectual property rights, including all applications for (and rights to apply for and be granted), renewals or extensions of, and rights to claim priority from, such rights and all similar or equivalent rights or forms of protection which subsist or will subsist, now or in the future, in any part of the world.

-If you accept a place at UCB, the information from your Enrolment Form will be used to set up a student record on the College’s student database.
+9. You consent to us obtaining personal data about you (including, without limitation, a photograph or other visual data of you, your name, your address and your age).
+You consent to us holding and processing all such personal data for legal, personnel, administrative, management, advertising and marketing purposes in respect of us providing educational services to you in respect of your course or to Barnsley College promoting itself generally and in particular to the processing of any “sensitive personal data” as defined in the General Data Protection Regulation 2018 relating to you including, as appropriate: a. your racial or ethnic origin or religious or similar beliefs; and b. information relating to any criminal proceedings in which you have been involved for insurance purposes and in order to comply with legal requirements.
+If you accept a place at Barnsley College, the information from your Enrolment Form will be used to set up a student record on the College’s student database.
 Where required this information may be shared with the UK government or their respective agents to check the accuracy of personal information provided by students against data sources including (without limitation) the Higher Education Statistics Agency or the Data Services Individual Learner Record.
-UCB may contact other institutions (including, without limitation, your former educational establishment) to verify qualifications or grades you have obtained or to provide destination data.
+Barnsley College may contact other institutions (including, without limitation, your former educational establishment) to verify qualifications or grades you have obtained or to provide destination data.

 10. Right to study: this paragraph applies only if you are an international student from outside the European Union only.
-UCB may, at any time and at its sole discretion, withdraw you from the course, suspend your student accounts and/or otherwise withdraw facilities from you in respect of the course if you (for any reason) do not have, are unable to provide evidence of or cease to have the right to legally reside in and study in the UK, and/or you breach any terms of your UK visa.
+Barnsley College may, at any time and at its sole discretion, withdraw you from the course, suspend your student accounts and/or otherwise withdraw facilities from you in respect of the course if you (for any reason) do not have, are unable to provide evidence of or cease to have the right to legally reside in and study in the UK, and/or you breach any terms of your UK visa.
 We may require evidence from you of your right to live and study in the UK (and you must provide us with any such evidence reasonably requested by us promptly upon any such demand from us).
 If you are an international student and your circumstances change or wish to withdraw from your course for any reason, then you must inform us of this in writing immediately.
-If you are an international student, you also give consent for UCB to contact the UK Border Agency to seek information regarding your immigration status if required.
-UCB will also inform the UK immigration authorities of your enrolment status and attendance status.
-UCB is required by law to report on the attendance of international students to the UK Border Agency.
+If you are an international student, you also give consent for Barnsley College to contact the UK Border Agency to seek information regarding your immigration status if required.
+Barnsley College will also inform the UK immigration authorities of your enrolment status and attendance status.
+Barnsley College is required by law to report on the attendance of international students to the UK Border Agency.